namanyash/sit323-737-2023-t1-prac7c/README.md

 ## Starting application

-Please not that the image `namanyash/sit323-737-2023-t1-prac7p` for Kubernetes deployment has been pushed to DockerHub.
+Please not that the images `namanyash/sit737_7c:v1` and `namanyash/sit737_7c:v2` for Kubernetes deployment have been pushed to DockerHub.

 To start a Kubernetes deployment use the following command: